OscarERochaM/Analytics-Portfolio/R/README.md

 # R Projects
-This folder contains beginner-level projects and exercises in R, including data analysis, visualization, and basic statistical modeling.
+This folder contains projects and exercises in R, including data analysis, visualization, and basic statistical modeling.

 ## Projects
 - [Tesina](Tesina/) (in Spanish).